NiyiFalade/My-CompApp/README.md

 - Generate a report

 ## Issues
- - Carzoo Enter value failed to return valid car details for some of the number plates
+ - Carzoo Enter my reg failed to return valid car details for some of the number plates

 ##  Future Improvements
  - More tests validation
  - Improve on data extraction process
+ - Extend the portabilty of the framework
+ - Enable test framework to run a CI/CD Pipeline